Industry Intelligence Challenges What You Think You Know

 What are they planning?

-- Can you decide what your competitor do? – Not as simple and straightforward question as it seems.
+- Can you decide what your competitor does? – Not as simple and straightforward a question as it seems.

 - Do their actions match their words?

-- Where do they compete, which customers and niches?
+- Where do they compete, and which customers and niches?

 - How are they going to fight in the future?